PEPSys-group/PEPSys-group.github.io/team/fp.md

 ---
+title: Univ.-Prof. Dr.-Ing.
+Frank Pallas
 permalink: /team/fp
 ---

-# Univ.-Prof. Dr.-Ing.
-Frank Pallas

 I am professor for Privacy Engineering and Policy-Aligned Systems (PEPSys) at the Paris Lodron University of Salzburg’s faculty for Digital and Analytical Sciences, Austria.
 My research combines and bridges technical and non-technical (especially legal) aspects of cutting-edge, real-world, and enterprise- or society-grade technologies and systems.
 This particularly includes: